cosimameyer/cosimameyer.com/content/post/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 It defines three different sizes of the image that I can use by calling on the `alt` parameter in the image.
 Here are examples (from top to bottom):

 ![small_image](/images/single-blog/pythonistr.png)
+{{< detail-tag "Alternative text" >}}Image showing a small version of the PythonistR logo.
+The logo is a blue R, an eye-mask and a pirate's hat with a snake on one leg.{{< /detail-tag >}}

 ![smaller_image](/images/single-blog/pythonistr.png)
+{{< detail-tag "Alternative text" >}}Image showing a smaller version of the PythonistR logo.{{< /detail-tag >}}

 ![very_small_image](/images/single-blog/pythonistr.png)
+{{< detail-tag "Alternative text" >}}Image showing a very small version of the PythonistR logo.{{< /detail-tag >}}

 I prefer using HTML code to adjust the image size and leave the `alt` parameter to what it is designated to -- the alternative text.
 But I couldn't find a way to make it work in this case.
+As a workaround, I currently use the details tag (described above).

 ---